approov/quickstart-ios-objectivec-nsurlsession/SHAPES-EXAMPLE.md

 * Consider using an [Annotation Policy](https://approov.io/docs/latest/approov-usage-documentation/#annotation-policies) during development to directly see why the device is not being issued with a valid token.
 * Use `approov metrics` to see [Live Metrics](https://approov.io/docs/latest/approov-usage-documentation/#live-metrics) of the cause of failure.
 * You can use a debugger or simulator and get valid Approov tokens on a specific device by ensuring your device [always passes](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy).
 As a shortcut, when you are first setting up, you can add a [device security policy](https://approov.io/docs/latest/approov-usage-documentation/#adding-a-device-security-policy) using the `latest` shortcut as discussed so that the `device ID` doesn't need to be extracted from the logs or an Approov token.
+* Check the `NSError` variable for detailed error message

 ## SHAPES APP WITH SECRET PROTECTION